OsiriX-Foundation/karnak/doc/README.md

 It’s possible for a DICOM study to be de-identified several times and in different ways.
 This means that if a study is de-identified with specific characteristics, it will not be the same as if it is de-identified with other characteristics.
 So for each way to de-identified, a new UID will be generated even if it is the same input study.

 To ensure UID generation by de-identification method, a project will be associate to the destination.
 In KARNAK, a project must be create to use the de-idenfication.
-A project will be associate to a de-idenfication method and a secret generate randomly or import by the user. **The project's secret will be use has key for the HMAC.**
+A project defined a de-idenfication method and a secret generate randomly or import by the user. **The project's secret will be use as key for the HMAC.**

 #### Project secret